 The 2nd and 3rd report stated that sections 29 and 37 of the Criminal Procedure Act 51 of 1977 which provide that a woman may be bodily searched or examined only by another woman should be amended to have gender-neutral terminology so as to apply to both male and female searches.
-The Criminal Procedure Act 25 of 2004, which has been passed by Parliament but not yet brought into force, includes a gender-neutral provision on searches.
-As noted above, this Act is expected to come into force after further stakeholders consultations

-2.6 Infanticide
+2.6 INFANTICIDE

-The problem of infanticide in Namibia was noted in the 2^{nd} and 3^{rd} report.
-Further data on the problem is now available.
-Disaggregated data is not available as infanticide is not a specific crime, therefore data for baby-dumping and infanticide is usually recorded as a charge of concealment of birth combined with a charge of abandonment, manslaughter or murder.
+The problem of infanticide in Namibia was noted in the 2nd and 3rd report.
+Further data on the problem is now available.21 Disaggregated data is not available as infanticide is not a specific crime, therefore data for baby-dumping and infanticide is usually recorded as a charge of concealment of birth combined with a charge of abandonment, manslaughter or murder.

-Ta ble 1: Reported cases of concealment of birth. $2003-2007^{22}$
+Table 1: Reported cases of concealment of birth, 2003-200722